Whales, dolphins and seabirds everywhere! Marine Big 5 Daily Blog

 Brydes Whale Brydes Whale

-Mysterious and often solitary, Bryde's whales frequent the Dyer Island area throughout the year, with most sightings occuring during the summer months.
+The mysterious Bryde's whales visit the Dyer Island area throughout the year, with most sightings occurring during summer into winter.

 Indian Ocean Humpback Dolphin Indian Ocean Humpback Dolphin